Acid Reflux Diet: Foods to Eat, Foods to Avoid, Meal Timing & Indian Food Chart Skip to content

 • Night-time cough or throat irritation after a late or heavy dinner

-Meal Timing Rules That Make A Big Difference
+Meal Timing Rules That Make a Big Difference

 Even good food can cause trouble when timing is poor.
 Timing is a major part of an acid reflux diet, especially for people who struggle with reflux at night.